draessld/KATKA2/README.md

-# BIO-FMI
+# MEM finding tool for metagenomic classification
 From the paper: TBA

 ##  Brief description

 Software for finding the **leftmost** and the **rightmost** positions of every MEM of the pattern.
-Implementation takes **input** in .fa / .fasta format or simple string/concatenation strings with $ as a divider.
+Implementation takes **input** in .fa / .fasta format or simple string/concatenation on strings divided with $.
 ```
 >genome1
 GATTACAT